dist-svc/dsf-proto/applications/iot.md

 # IoT

-A DSD application to support IoT devices and data sharing.
+A DSF application to support IoT devices and data sharing.

 ## Options

-DSD-IoT adds a set of options for endpoint description.
+DSF-IoT adds a set of options for endpoint description.

 | Name | ID | Description | Multiple? | Size |
 | :--- | :--- | :--- | :--- | :--- |